Shinsilverx/learn-github/README.md

 # learn-github
-This repository to learn GitHub
+This repository to get started with GitHub